ericlaurits/personal-site/_services/professional-development.md

 ---
-title: "Accounting"
+title: "Professional Development"
 date: 2018-11-18T12:33:46+10:00
 weight: 1
 ---

-Financial accounting (or financial accountancy) is the field of accounting concerned with the **summary, analysis and reporting** of financial transactions related to a business.
+Providing opportunities for teacher growth is vital for any school ecosystem.
+Professional development is most effective when it is driven by teacher agency, relevant and timely, and alignes with the values of your school.

 ![Accounting Services](/images/austin-distel-nGc5RT2HmF0-unsplash.jpg)